Seiya Suzuki Preview, Player Props: Cubs vs. Royals

-The Chicago Cubs, including Seiya Suzuki and his .600 slugging percentage over his past 10 games, battle starter Cole Ragans and the Kansas City Royals at Wrigley Field, Friday at 2:20 PM ET.
+On Saturday, Seiya Suzuki (batting .314 in his past 10 games) and the Chicago Cubs face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 2:20 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the White Sox.
+In his most recent game, he strung together two hits (going 2-for-4) against the Royals.

 Seiya Suzuki Game Info & Props vs. the Royals